 On 19 May 2025, the UK concluded a new agreement with the European Union amid cries of betrayal from the pro-Brexit press.
 While UKMA has no position on UK-EU relations or on this new agreement, it is a case study to show how it is possible to implement policies such as the completion of the Metric Programme, which started in 1965, while resisting attacks from a hostile media.

-Continue reading “Recent example shows way to beat hostile press on metrication”Tag: newspapers
+Continue reading “Recent example shows way to beat hostile press on metrication”Who will fight the anti-metric newspapers for the cause of metrication?

 One major obstacle to further metrication is that too many politicians are afraid to challenge the prejudices of the anti-metric newspapers.
 This was seen most recently when Labour leader Sir Keir Starmer suggested that the franchise should be extended to EU citizens living in the UK and to 16- and 17-year-olds and that the UK should develop a closer trading relationship with the EU in response to a threatened exodus of carmakers.
 After some negative front-page headlines in right-wing newspapers (which tend to be anti-metric) to his suggestions, he quickly backed down.